Social media moderation in a nutshell:

 1. Bulk Messaging: We as a company receive requests from newly formed forums, stating that their pages and posts are fresh during the day and over the night it has been flooded with comments and asking for a permanent solution.
 This is a major problem faced by many new startups which don’t have a proper moderating system, either by human interference or tool-based technologies.

-2. Malicious Links: This is another nuisance for companies as spammers spread an interesting image or comment with a link and when clicked, it triggers an activity such as downloads, malware or stealing information.
+2. Malicious Links: This is another nuisance for companies as spammers spread an interesting image or comment with a link and when clicked, it triggers an activity such as downloads, malware, or stealing information.

 3. Fake Reviews: Since social media platforms and forums can be accessed by anyone who has a user id, it becomes easy for people to write fake reviews to degrade a company’s product or service.
 Due to the highly competitive nature of today’s market scene, few companies employ these unethical ways to spoil the brand image, hence moderation becomes crucial here.

-5. Spamming bots: There are few bots which automatically surf sites using certain keywords and post negative comments and reviews, these bots are built by Robotic process automation (RPA) and Artificial Intelligence (AI) to disrupt the brand image and security of a company.
+5. Spamming bots: There are few bots that automatically surf sites using certain keywords and post negative comments and reviews, these bots are built by Robotic process automation (RPA) and Artificial Intelligence (AI) to disrupt the brand image and security of a company.

 How can we prevent these spammers and build an optimized moderation service?